harlanaubuchon/py/Minder/docs/design/Minder_Requirements.rst

 2. As a Photographer, I want my RAW Photos stored in a "Pictures/RAW" folder when I insert my compact flash card in my computer.

 3. As a Photographer, I want a version created for each RAW photo so I can always revert to it at any point in time.

+4. As a User I want Minder to stop if it gets too close to a threshold I set for space remaining in a configured folder.

+5. As a User I want Minder to find binary duplicate files in a particular folder and ensure that only one copy exists.